superhac/vpinfe/README.md

 In the `Media` section you can specify the table type you want to use.
 Leave it empty for CAB style table, or set it to `fss` for desktop or TV setup so the table fills the screen nicely in landscape mode as well.
 You can select a table resolution of either `1k` or `4k` depending on your screen or storage space you want to use.

+The `Menu` section lets you specify which screen the menu should appear on and in which rotation.

 ```
 [Displays]
 bgscreenid = 0